 Dad’s Bottom Line

-When it comes to buying Disney World Discount Tickets on the internet, use some common sense.
+When it comes to buying Disney World Discount Tickets on the internet (or in person), use some common sense.